phenosense-ciat/Module-image/NDVI-Raspberry/Portable/Readme.md

 Script that has two options read a image saved in the device or take directly a picture from camera and apply a radiometric correction through the Empirical Line Method.
 Finally, the index is calculated and it is visualized in a display OLED 128x32 Monochrome FeatherWing.

 ### displayTexto.py
 Script that import and use the library Adafruit Python SSD1306 for recieving a string for after to be show in the display OLED 128x32 Monochrome.
 Inside of this Python script there the option of change the font by other of your preference.
-The fonts can to be got from www.dafont.com/bitmap.php
+The fonts can to be got from www.dafont.com/bitmap.php in this case was used the font named `VCR_OSD_MONO.ttf`

 # 3. Installation of library Adafruit Python SSD1306 on Raspberry Pi Zero, 2, 3